Atema/Cloudprober-Demo/README.md

 ## Prerequisites

 This demo assumes you have some basic knowledge about kubernetes and that you have a kubernetes cluster running, as well as one or several endpoint ready to probe.
-If not, feel free to use the one provided [here](./testapi) or simply use a public one.
+If not, feel free to use the one provided [here](./testapi) or simply use any public one.

 ## Steps